Research Assistants

 Funding for the McThenia RA program is generously provided through the Frances Lewis Law Center.
 The program is named in honor of Andrew W. "Uncas" McThenia, Professor of Law, Emeritus at W&L Law.

-2025-2026 McThenia Research Assistants
+2026-2027 McThenia Research Assistants

 Thomas Choi - Thomas is a second-year law student from Lake Orion, Michigan.
 He graduated from the University of Michigan - Ann Arbor with a Bachelor of Arts in Political Science and Asian Studies.
 Thomas spent his 1L summer as a judicial intern in the Chesapeake Circuit Court.
-During his 2L summer, Thomas will be joining the Brooklyn District Attorney's Office.
+During his 2L summer, Thomas will be joining the Brooklyn District Attorney's Office. |

 Haley Quinn Lawson - Haley is a second-year law student from Atlanta, Georgia.
 In 2022, she graduated from Northwestern University with a Bachelor of Science in Legal Studies and Communication Studies with a minor in Business Institutions and a certificate in Integrated Marketing Communications.
 Prior to law school, Haley worked as a Junior Paralegal at Kirkland & Ellis LLP in Chicago, Illinois.
 During her 1L summer, Haley worked as a Summer Associate at Miller & Martin in Atlanta, Georgia.
 At W&L, she serves as a Law Ambassador and is involved in the Women Law Students Organization as the Vice President of Mentorship & Service and in the Sports, Entertainment, and Intellectual Property Law Society as the Treasurer.
-During her 2L summer, she will be working in Washington, D.C. at Eversheds Sutherland.
+During her 2L summer, she will be working in Washington, D.C. at Eversheds Sutherland. |

 Ryan Mollin - Ryan is a second-year law student from Franklin County, Virginia.
 He graduated from Virginia Commonwealth University with a Bachelor of Science in Environmental Studies.
 Ryan currently serves as the President of the Environmental Law Society and as a Junior Editor and Social Media Chair for the German Law Journal.
 During his 1L Summer, Ryan interned for the Supreme Court of Virginia in the Office of the Chief Staff Attorney and as a Judicial Intern for the Honorable James P. Jones of the United States District Court for the Western District of Virginia.
-During his 2L Summer, Ryan will be working at PennStuart in its Bristol, Johnson City, and Abingdon offices.
+During his 2L Summer, Ryan will be working at PennStuart in its Bristol, Johnson City, and Abingdon offices. |

-Caroline Tichenor - Caroline is a second-year law student from DeLand, Florida.
+Caroline Tichenor - Caroline is a third-year law student from DeLand, Florida.
 Prior to attending law school, she graduated from Baylor University with a Bachelor of Arts in Economics and minor in Political Science.
 Caroline spent her 1L summer in Dallas, Texas, interning for the Honorable Brian McKay in the United States District Court for the Northern District of Texas.
-At Washington & Lee, she currently serves as a staffwriter for the Washington and Lee Law Review, on the board of the Women Law Students Association as Vice President of Media, and as Treasurer of the Antitrust & Consumer Law Society.
-During her 2L summer, she will be a Summer Associate at Sheppard Mullin in Washington, D.C.
+During her 2L summer, she was a Summer Associate at Sheppard in Washington, D.C. and will return to the firm after graduation.
+At Washington & Lee, she currently serves as Managing Online Editor for the Washington and Lee Law Review, Co-President of the Women Law Students Association, and as a Burks Scholar for Professor Julie Schwartz. |